nildistefano/nildistefano/README.md

-### Hi there 👋
+Hi there 👋

-**I'm Nil Distefano** - While working as data analyst and persuing a masters in artificial intelligence, I am eager to enhance my skills in the field and engage with individuals for learning opportunities along the way.
-Additionally, I'm a self-taught drummer and basketball player for the local club.
+I'm Nil Distefano, a Data Engineer specializing in Artificial Intelligence.
+I'm passionate about introducing AI into real-world solutions and use cases.

+Outside of work, I enjoy playing the drums and staying active with my local basketball club.

+I'm always eager to learn and collaborate with others in the field.
+Let's connect!

 <a href="https://www.linkedin.com/in/nildistefano"><img align="left" src="https://raw.githubusercontent.com/yushi1007/yushi1007/main/images/linkedin.svg" alt="Nil Distefano | LinkedIn" width="21px"/></a>